dphfox/technical-fluff/_posts/2025-05-02-towards-dedicated-luau-development.md

 	- The Vanilla compiler, previously internal and proprietary, will be open sourced.
 - **Going private:** Vanilla itself will be taken private:
 	- Plans for a commercial Vanilla icon set have been dropped.
-	- The Vanilla icon swill return to being a personal icon set for my own projects.
+	- The Vanilla icons will return to being a personal icon set for my own projects.

 ## My new priorities